England women's national under-20 football team

-The England women's national under-20 football team was an association football team that represented England women at under-20 level until 2018.
-It was governed by the Football Association (FA) since 1993, having been previously administered by the Women's Football Association (WFA).
+The England women's national under-20 football team is an association football team that represents England women at under-20 level.
+It has been governed by the Football Association (FA) since 1993, having been previously administered by the Women's Football Association (WFA).
 Although most national football teams represent a sovereign state, as a member of the United Kingdom's Home Nations, England is permitted by FIFA statutes to maintain its own national side that competes in all major tournaments.
 The team operated as England Under-21s from 2018 to 2021, followed by England Under-23s, after cancellations of the Under-19 Championship and U-20 World Cup.